Richmond, Va. –

 Growing up a deaf woman in a hearing society is not without its challenges, but Patricia “Trix” Bruce has risen to those challenges and overcome them with aplomb.
 She has since made it her mission to help educate the hearing community and deaf interpreters about the most productive and rewarding ways to communicate and engage with deaf people.

-Ahead of Women’s Equality Day, the Defense Logistics Agency Aviation Customer Operations Directorate, in conjunction with the Equal Employment Opportunity and Diversity Office, welcomed deaf poet, actress and motivational speaker Bruce to share her story of success and determination at a lunch-and-learn workshop Aug.
+Ahead of Women’s Equality Day, the Defense Logistics Agency Aviation Customer Operations Directorate, in conjunction with the Equal Employment Opportunity Office, welcomed deaf poet, actress and motivational speaker Bruce to share her story of success and determination at a lunch-and-learn workshop Aug.
 8.

 Bruce was born with hearing capabilities but became deaf after contracting meningitis at six months old.
 She described herself as a child with low self-esteem but with a stubborn streak, a characteristic that would prove beneficial in adulthood.